Profile 1 of 2: co-winner of the Joan Lesmond IEN of the Year award

 In the rare hours when he’s not working, Lastimosa enjoys karaoke, good food and music, especially R&B and praise and worship music.
 He also credits his strong faith with keeping him going.

-Neither COVID, which he contracted at the end of December 2020, the long credentialling process or even his father’s death in August 2021 in the Philippines have deterred Lastimosa from his focus: his registered nursing credentials, saving for a house and one day starting a family.
+Neither COVID, which he contracted at the end of December 2020, the long credentialling process or even his father’s death in August 2021 in the Philippines deterred Lastimosa from his focus: his registered nursing credentials, saving for a house and one day starting a family.

 Getting COVID was another dark time.